 - Click the audio emitter and click the Properties button to see the following sound settings:

 - Position - An audio emitter can be positioned just like any other object, so you can control where a sound is coming from.
-You can also attach a sound to an object and the sound moves where the object moves.
+You can also attach a sound or audio stream to the object and the sound moves where the object moves.

 - Rotation - This rotates the soundfield orientation for stereo and ambisonic sounds, which is useful if you want to match an emitter with corresponding visuals around it.
 It does not affect mono sounds.